Wyatt Johnston Game Preview: Stars vs. Lightning

 Johnston Season Stats Insights

+- In 22 games this season, Johnston has a plus-minus of +2, while averaging 16:58 on the ice per game.

-- In seven of 21 games this season Johnston has scored a goal, including two games with multiple goals.
+- In Johnston's 22 games played this season he's scored in seven of them and netted multiple goals in two.

-- Johnston has a point in nine games this year (out of 21), including multiple points five times.
+- Johnston has a point in 10 games this season (out of 22), including multiple points five times.

-- Johnston has posted an assist in a game six times this season in 21 games played, including multiple assists once.

-- The implied probability that Johnston goes over his points over/under is 50%, based on the odds.
+- In seven of 22 games this year, Johnston has had an assist, including one match with at least two.

-- Given his moneyline odds, Johnston has an implied probability of 33.3% of going over his assist prop bet.
+- Johnston has an implied probability of 50% to eclipse his point total based on the odds.

+- There is a 32.3% chance of Johnston having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.